rocketlaunchr/anti-disposable-email/README.md

 # Anti Disposable Email Address Checker for Go

-If you want to detect if new accounts are using disposable email addresses, then this is your package.
+If you want to detect if new accounts are using disposable email services, then this is your package.